 Prior to law school, Ms. Khouri completed a year-long fellowship with the Coro Fellows Program in Public Affairs, a social justice leadership development initiative, and worked at the White House with the Domestic Policy Council.
 She received her Bachelor’s degree in Sociology and Criminal Justice from Saint Louis University.

-Active in her community, Ms. Khouri is a member of the Metropolitan Washington Employment Lawyers Association and the National Employment Lawyers Association.
-She serves on the board of directors of Teaching for Change, a nonprofit that supports educators who advance social change through classroom instruction.
+Ms. Khouri is a member of the National Employment Lawyers Association.
+She serves on the Board of Directors for the Metropolitan Washington Employment Lawyers Association and for Teaching for Change, a nonprofit that supports educators who advance social change through classroom instruction.